-Be transparent.
+- Be transparent.
 Let real customers leave genuine reviews.
-If your product deserves 5 stars, let your customers say so.
-If they weren’t happy with the product, let them air their concerns for improving your business.
+If your product deserves five stars, let your customers say so.
+If they weren’t happy with the product, let them air their concerns about improving your business.

 A CTA must be action-focused and with a sense of urgency but not lacking in creativity.
 Some examples include “Sign up for our e-mail list”, “Claim your voucher code” and “Download our new e-book”.